melineab/convolution/readme.txt

  create_matrix_from_stdin - creates a matrix according to user input read_from_file*          - takes a file name as an argument and reads a matrix from it
-                            file type mast be txt or json format
+                            file type must be txt or json format
  write_to_file            - takes a file name and text as arguments and write the text to the file addition                 - takes two matrices as arguments and performs mathematical addition
                             of the two matrices